The Magic of Quiet Moments: How Glamping and Retreat Business Owners Can Find Clarity, Creativity, and Stress-Free Success

 It's productive.
 Efficient.
 Smart.

-• Visiting the beach in the early morning
+• Visiting the beach in the early morning, listening to a podcast

-• Doing typical tasks of a lifelong multitasking entrepreneur
+• Doing the typical tasks of a lifelong multitasking entrepreneur

-For years, these have been prime “Task University” moments, or rather, Nature University, Dog Walk University, Veg Patch University.
+For years, these had been prime "Task University" moments, or rather… Nature University, Dog Walk University, Veg Patch University, work task checklist times.

 So I gently set the headphones down and started to invite the silence in.